MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/commonly-used-header-files.md

 ---
 title: "Commonly Used Header Files"
-description: "Describes the MAPI header files that developers frequently use."
+description: "Describes the MAPI header files (where the API element is defined) that developers frequently use and includes a description of each file."
 manager: soliver
 ms.date: 03/09/2015
 ms.audience: Developer